Link Search Menu Expand Document

 Submission

-To submit your solutions you are required to create a repository in the VNAV2023-Submissions organization in github.mit.edu (this will be your first exercise).
+To submit your solutions you are required to create a repository in the VNAV2024-Submissions organization in github.mit.edu (this will be your first exercise).

-VNAV staff will clone your repository from github.mit.edu on September 13 at midnight (11:59 EDT).
+VNAV staff will clone your repository from github.mit.edu on Wednesday, September 11 at 1:00 p.m.
 This will be considered as your submission and will be graded accordingly.

 Late Submission.